wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

-= 3.9.7.1 =
+= 3.9.8 =
-* The team who manages the WordPress Plugin Repository notified us that since the [MaxMind GeoLite library](http://dev.maxmind.com/geoip/legacy/geolite/) used by Slimstat to geolocate visitors is not released under the GNU General Public License (or compatible), it violates the repository guidelines, and cannot be shipped with the plugin any longer.
+* [Note] The team who manages the WordPress Plugin Repository notified us that since the [MaxMind GeoLite library](http://dev.maxmind.com/geoip/legacy/geolite/) used by Slimstat to geolocate visitors is released under the Creative Commons BY-SA 3.0 license, it violates the repository guidelines, and cannot be bundled with the plugin.
 We were required to remove the code and alter the plugin so that this functionality becomes optional.
-We apologize for the inconvenience, and even if we really tried hard to convince the repo administrators of our good intentions, we are deactivating the geolocation functionality starting from now.
-We are already at work to find an alternative solution that satisfies the repo's rules and regulations.
-Stay tuned.
+We apologize for the inconvenience.
+However, the only immediate consequence is that your visitors' country will not be identified; everything else will still work as usual.
+You can download the geolocation DB as a [separate add-on](http://slimstat.getused.to.it/downloads/get-country/) on our store, free of charge.
+Don't forget to enter your license key in the corresponding field under Slimstat > Add-ons, to receive free updates!
+* [New] A few new options under Slimstat > Settings > General tab > WordPress Integration section, allow you to have more control over the information displayed in the Posts admin screen (thank you, Brad).

 = 3.9.7 =
 * [Note] The uninstall routine now deletes the archive table (wp_slim_stats_archive) along with all the other tables (thank you, KalleL)